Drilling Rig Operators

 - And other positions

 You likely have designated managers and supervisors that make up your company's hierarchy.
 Those who are in positions above you are responsible for maintaining safety at the site.
 If you become the victim of an accident, you may believe the accident was somehow your fault.
 The truth is, even those who are partially at fault may not be the only negligent party.
 More often than not, the drilling companies themselves are responsible for a negligent or careless action that caused the accident.

-If your life has been destroyed by a drilling accident, we want to help you rebuild.
+If your life has been destroyed by a drilling accident, we want to help you rebuild your future by fighting for the best compensation.
 Contact Arnold & Itkin today.

 The companies outlined below include: